C-Kaenel/C-Kaenel/README.md

-# Hi there 👋, I'm Consantin
+# Hi there 👋, I'm Constantin

 🎓 IMS student in Switzerland with a focus on **Application Development**
 💻 Proficient in multiple programming languages, my favorite **Rust**